 I am charged with drink driving but need to drive during any disqualification

-It may be possible for you to apply for a work licence if you held an open licence at the time of the offence, are charged with low or mid-range drink driving and had no suspensions of your licence in the last 5years but this must be done at the time you appear in the Court to plead guilty, it cannot be done afterwards.
+It may be possible for you to apply for a work licence if you held an open licence at the time of the offence, are charged with low or mid-range drink driving and had no suspensions of your licence in the last 5 years but this must be done at the time you appear in the Court to plead guilty, it cannot be done afterwards.
 You cannot apply for a work licence if you are charged with high range drink driving (driving under the influence).
 Please see our section on work licences for further information or check out the most comprehensive guide to apply for a work licence on the internet.

 A work licence only allows you to drive for work purposes you cannot get a work licence or hardship licence to be able to drive for person reasons i.e. driving your children to school.
 In Queensland a period of disqualification must be imposed and so if personal driving is critical all you can do is try and minimise the disqualification period as much as possible.